gjtorikian/html-proofer/README.md

 Links that were failures are kept in the cache and *always* rechecked.
 If they pass, the cache is updated to note the new timestamp.

 The cache operates on external links only.

+If caching is enabled, HTMLProofer writes to a log file called *tmp/.htmlproofer*.
+You should probably ignore this folder in your version control system.

 ## Logging